 The dissertation is an original research project conducted by a candidate under the direction of an advisory committee appointed by the Dean of the College of Education upon recommendation of the Coordinator of Doctoral Studies.
-A detailed instruction sheet for the preparation and submission of the dissertation is available in the office of Coordinator of Doctoral Studies.
+Instructions for the preparation and submission of the dissertation are available in the office of the Coordinator of Doctoral Studies.